What is Brand Visibility, and Why is it Important?

 10 Strategies to Increase your Brand Visibility & Awareness

-Here are a few powerful tactics that will help you maximise your brand visibility, both online and offline.
+Here are a few powerful tactics to help you maximise your brand visibility online and offline.

 1 – Ensure a Consistent Brand Identity